Jenny Zhang

 Representative matters

-Relevant experience prior to joining A&O Shearman includes advising:
+*Experience prior to joining A&O Shearman

 • A multinational pharmaceutical corporation in ITC investigation and related district court litigation asserting the pharmaceutical corporation’s pre-filled syringe patent against Regeneron’s EYLEA® (aflibercept) product*